 Yan Hui, also known as Yan Yuan, was an ancient Chinese philosopher from the state of Lu (521-481 B.C.).
 He was the favorite disciple of Confucius and ranked number one among the 72 disciples of Confucius.
 Yan Hui was born into a poor family but was accepting of his situation.
 He was smart, diligent in his studies, and could learn by analogy.
 Due to his good character, Confucius often praised him.
 Yan Hui died when he was 40 years old and was later venerated as one of the Four Sages.

 Once, Yan Hui had a discussion with Confucius: “I think a person should not be ashamed of being poor.
 One should know one’s place regardless of his background.
-Although one does not have high social status, he does not feel inferior about himself and won’t behave shamefully in front of aristocrats.
+Although one does not have high social status, he does not feel inferior to himself and won’t behave shamefully in front of aristocrats.
 One does not build up his reputation by putting on airs, instead, he supports friends through adversities throughout his whole life.
 What do you think about taking the above-mentioned as standards for the conduct of life? ”

 Subscribe to our Newsletter!